This blog was updated in February 2022 for accuracy and updated information.

 There are so many different types of women’s wetsuits on the market, it’s practically impossible to know which one to buy.
 I’ve tried all sorts of wetsuits from all sorts of brands.
 Call me a wetsuit snob, but when it comes to a good wetsuit, I know my stuff.
-Whether this is your first time buying a wetsuit, you’re searching for a cold water upgrade, or you want to find the cutest spring suit, this guide will help you find the perfect wetsuit
+Whether this is your first time buying a wetsuit, you’re searching for a cold water upgrade, or you want to find the cutest spring suit, this guide will help you find the best womens surf wetsuit!

 Not only that, but with the increasing choices in women’s wetsuits, you have the option to pick a cute wetsuit that collides with comfort.
 I mean come on, a stylish wetsuit matters and in todays’s day and age, you can guarantee a cute design whether it’s a 5/4 or spring suit.